GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs/README.md

 ## Writing the Config

-Each SRE Recipe config is a YAML file with the following structure
+Each SRE Recipe config is a YAML file with the following overall structure.

 ```
 name: <Put the name of your recipe here.
 This is not user visible.>
 description: <Put the description of your recipe here.
 This is not user visible.>
 config:
   break:
-    # This section lists all the shell commands to run for enabling the effects
+    # This section lists the configs for all the actions to perform for this SRE
-    # of this SRE Recipe.
-In practice, this is where you try to break sandbox
+    # Recipe.
+In practice, this is where you try to break sandbox services.
+    #
-    # services.
-If your SRE Recipe has complex logic, prefer running a shell
+    # If your SRE Recipe has complex logic, prefer running a shell command to
-    # script here instead.
-You can put as many lines of `- run: ...` as needed.
+    # run a shell script instead.
+    #
+    # Below, we show example `run` action template, which simply runs the given
+    # shell commands as it is.
+You can use, or contribute, more action templates
+    # by referring to the "Supported SRE Recipe Actions" below.
     - run: <shell command>
     - run: <shell command>
   restore:
-    # This section lists all the shell commands to run for disabling the effects
+    # This section lists the configs for all the actions to perform for this SRE
-    # of this SRE Recipe.
-In practice, this is where you try to restore sandbox
+    # Recipe.
+In practice, this is where you try to restore sandbox services
-    # services to its original working conditions.
-If your SRE Recipe has
+    # back to its original working condition.
+    #
-    # complex logic, prefer running a shell script here instead.
+    # If your SRE Recipe has complex logic, prefer running a shell command to
-    # You can put as many lines of `- run: ...` as needed.
+    # run a shell script instead.
+    #
+    # Below, we show example `run` action template, which simply runs the given
+    # shell commands as it is.
+You can use, or contribute, more action templates
+    # by referring to the "Supported SRE Recipe Actions" below.
     - run: <shell command>
     - run: <shell command>
   hint: <Put the hint for your recipe here.>